Avaiga/demo-tweet-generation/README.md

 ## What is demo Sales Dashboard

-[Demo Tweet Generation](https://github.com/Avaiga/demo-tweet-generation), powered by Taipy technology (available at https://taipy.io/), enables users to create unique Tweets using cutting-edge AI models from OpenAI: GPT-3's Davinci engine for generating text and DALL·E for generating images.
+[Demo Tweet Generation](https://github.com/Avaiga/demo-tweet-generation), powered by [Taipy](https://taipy.io/), enables users to create unique Tweets using cutting-edge AI models from OpenAI: GPT-3's Davinci engine for generating text and DALL·E for generating images.

-Users can enter a topic, an optional mood parameter, and a Twitter account for "style-transfer" in a text prompt creation form.
+Users can enter a topic, an optional mood parameter, and a Twitter account in a text prompt creation form.
 The application then generates an instruction to write a Tweet based on the given input and sends the prompt to the OpenAI API.
 The GPT-3 Davinci engine predicts the next likely word tokens based on its extensive training on public text data, resulting in the generation of a Tweet.

 Moreover, the application can request and display an image from DALL·E, OpenAI's AI image creation model, using the generated Tweet text as input.
 This integration creates a unique Tweet that combines both text and image, providing an exciting way to generate content for social media platforms.